09.04.2025

 Without chips, there’s no industrial autonomy and no leadership in clean tech!
 How can Europe avoid falling behind?

-For Europe, the establishment of a robustsemiconductor ecosystem is a vital economic priority, specifically when it comes to driving innovation in clean tech.
+For Europe, the establishment of a robust semiconductor ecosystem is a vital economic priority, specifically when it comes to driving innovation in clean tech.
 In an era of increasing geopolitical upheaval and a growing weaponisation of trade policy, however, the European semiconductor industry faces multiple challenges that go above and beyond the scope of the original 2023 Chips Act.
 Semiconductors are not only an essential building block in all electronic products - they are key to industrial competitiveness and the driving element in ongoing global industrial competition.

 To ensure clean tech and digitalisation remain a driving force for job creation and prosperity, Europe needs to act faster and more strategically, at home and at the global level.
 The EU and its Member States have to make tough decisions on the type of semiconductors, the architecture for a common European supply chain, the innovation enablers needed and the financial resources it is prepared to invest.
 At the same time, from an outside perspective, it needs to ensure access to various components in the value chain, starting with raw materials, while navigating potential conflicts between the Trump administration and China.